 Light Machine Guns

-You can customize your character with several types of armor.
+Players can customize their character with several types of armor.
 Each piece of armor has two ratings: Mobility (how fast you can move while wearing it) and Protection (its ability to reduce bullet's damage).
 Usually the best balance can be found by wearing the medium levels of armor that gave you average mobility and average protection.
-To increase mobility you can sacrifice a piece of armor on any part of you body, and arms and legs can be outfitted with armor individually or as a pair.
-Its all up to the player.
+To increase mobility players may sacrifice a piece of armor on any part of their body, and arms and legs can be outfitted with armor individually or as a pair.

 - Falcon Assault Vest